Denton a village in South Norfolk, England

 Meetings

-Between October and April meetings with guest speakers are held in the village hall, starting at 7.30 pm.
+Between October and April meetings with guest speakers are held in the Village Hall, starting at 7.30 pm.
 Previous meetings have been on subjects such as Garden Design, Perennials, Orchids and Container Gardening.
 Whatever you are interested in, there will be something for you!

 The summer schedule includes evening outings locally, perhaps a visit to a garden or nursery, as well as meetings in our own members' gardens.

-Club Programmes 2023-24
+Club Programmes 2024

 Autumn-Winter Programme

-• December 19th - Christmas Social Evening
+• December 17th - Christmas Social Evening

 Details to be confirmed.